mspnp/aks-baseline/01-prerequisites.md

 # Prerequisites

 This is the starting point for the instructions on deploying the [AKS Secure Baseline reference implementation](./).
-There are some required access and tooling you'll need in order to accomplish this.
-Follow the instructions below so that you can get your environment ready to proceed with the AKS cluster creation.
+There is required access and tooling you'll need in order to accomplish this.
+Follow the instructions below and on the subsequent pages so that you can get your environment ready to proceed with the AKS cluster creation.

 ## Steps